If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 10. Length Of Certificate Validity

-How long is a SIELE and DELE certificate valid?
+How long are SIELE and DELE certificates valid?

 A SIELE Diploma gives you five years of validity in Spanish language mastery from the moment you get your results.

-The five governing bodies award the diploma all over the world.
+The five governing bodies award the diploma worldwide.

 The validity cap is that people’s language proficiency might decline if they do not use their newfound language.